Xkonti/simple-typescript-npm-package/README.md

-# simple-typescript-npm-package
+# Simple TS npm package template

-A very simple template for creating npm packages
+This is a **very** simple template for creating npm packages using typescript.